dnanexus/pindel/Readme.md

            sufficiently long strings of bases (default 100)

            -A/--anchor_quality
-           the minimal mapping quality of the reads Pindel uses as anchor If you only need high confident calls, set to 30 or higher(default 20)
+           the minimal mapping quality of the reads Pindel uses as anchor (default 20)

            -M/--minimum_support_for_event
            Pindel only calls events which have this number or more supporting